MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/New-MgSecurityLabelRetentionLabel.md

   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-DISPOSITIONREVIEWSTAGES <IMicrosoftGraphSecurityDispositionReviewStage\[]>: Review stages during which reviewers are notified to determine whether a document must be deleted or retained.
+`DISPOSITIONREVIEWSTAGES <IMicrosoftGraphSecurityDispositionReviewStage[]>`: Review stages during which reviewers are notified to determine whether a document must be deleted or retained.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Name <String>]`: Name representing each stage within a collection.
   - `[ReviewersEmailAddresses <String[]>]`: A collection of reviewers at each stage.
   - `[StageNumber <Int32?>]`: The sequence number for each stage of the disposition review.

-LASTMODIFIEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+`LASTMODIFIEDBY <IMicrosoftGraphIdentitySet>`: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.